kimfranklin/narw_sonobuoys/README.md

 data will be sufficient in the future to derive right whale behaviours with out visual aid.

+For the current (2021) manuscript being made only aerial surveys from 2017-2019 are being used, the vessel data is not!

 NOTE:
 - wrg = wrangling scripts, these produce data and saved as csv
 - fig = figure producing scripts, these produce figures and the figures are saved